What Is a Mobile App? | App Development Basics for Businesses

 The main benefit of this option is that you can take advantage of the collective expertise and knowledge the team has acquired through realizing projects that are similar to yours.
 You can confirm their experience and skills through the portfolio and ask for client recommendations as well.

 This option offers an excellent cost and quality balance, especially if you decide to outsource your project to a team located in a region where the development rates are lower than locally.
-You can estimate your project with different software houses to compare their offers and learn how much your mobile app will cost in 2020.
+You can estimate your project with different software houses to compare their offers and learn app development cost in 2021.

 So, that is all when it comes to comparison of the 3 above models.
 For a more in-depth comparison of an in-house and outsourced team, read our guides: